eustomaqua/ApproxBias/docs/index.rst

 - To get started quickly, see :doc:`an example <posts/quickstart>` here
 - To understand the methodology, see :doc:`methodology <posts/methodology>`
+- To learn the model evaluation we use, see :doc:`evaluation <posts/evaluation>`

-- To reproduce our results, see :doc:`reproduction <posts/reproduction>`
+.. - To reproduce our results, see :doc:`reproduction <posts/reproduction>`
-- To dive into more details, see :doc:`documentation <posts/documentation>`
+.. - To dive into more details, see :doc:`documentation <posts/documentation>`

 .. :doc:`methodology.rst <static/methodology>`
 ..
 Welcome to the ApproxBias's documentation.
 This is to help you reproduce our work in